 Glee is a year-long non-auditioned choir.
 Over the course of the year students will learn the basics of good singing, presentation skills and different genres of choral music from traditional to pop.
 The course is focused on building community through singing and developing good basic singing and presentation skills.
 One highlight of every year is the Composer Workshop where we prepare music of a composer we enjoy and then spend a weekend with that composer exploring their music and creative process.

 Glee meets outside of the regular school day.

-The Chamber Choir is a year-long auditioned and select choir that meets once a week after school on Wednesdays, and approximately once a month after school on Tuesdays.
+The Chamber Choir is a year-long auditioned and select choir that meets once a week after school.
 Chamber Choir is a musical ambassador for the school which performs outside of school and tours every other year.
 Choir members will have an advanced sense of pitch and musicality, be able to learn advanced choral repertoire independently, as well as to commit to our rehearsal and performance schedule.

 Chamber Choir meets outside of the regular school day.

 Students learn basic music reading and ensemble skills in a context of preparing music for performance, covering a variety of musical styles.
 Class includes one evening concert each semester as well as participation in liturgies and school assemblies.
 (Maximum class size of 22.)

 Beginning Handbells meets outside of the regular school day.